ev2900/Flink_Kinesis_Data_Analytics/README.md

 To deploy your notebook

-Ensure that when you created your notebook enviorment you configured the ```Deploy as application configuration - optional``` setting with a valid S3 bucket.
+Ensure that when you created your notebook environment you configured the ```Deploy as application configuration - optional``` setting with a valid S3 bucket.

 <img width="614" alt="deploy_config" src="https://user-images.githubusercontent.com/5414004/137352921-d16fc081-4190-4e42-b978-26b247139f86.png">